veebch/fob/README.md

 ## Installation

-Clone this repositiory and move into the cloned directory with
+Install the required module, clone this repositiory and move into the cloned directory with
 ```
+pip3 install qrcode
 git clone https:github.com/veebch/fobbed
 cd fobbed
 ```